Skip to content

 Installation

-Here we describe the installation of MPTRAC on a Linux system.
-The installation comprises several steps, i.e. to meet the prerequisites, downloading the source code from the GitHub repository, the compilation of the source code, and conducting checks to confirm the integrity of the installation.
+This guide covers the installation of MPTRAC on a Linux system.
+The process involves several steps: meeting prerequisites, downloading the source code, building the required libraries, compiling the source code, and verifying the installation.

 Prerequisites